08/09/24 – Clothing essentials for sailing…………..

 2) Waterproof trousers

 Even if the water looks calm and the weather seems dry, always bring a pair of waterproof trousers with you.
 If you are wearing non-waterproof trousers and they get wet, the weight of the water can restrict your movement, and also mean you get colder quicker even in summer.
-If you have loose fitting waterproofs, they can fit comfortably over what you are already wearing.
+If you have loose fitting waterproofs, they can fit comfortably over what you are already wearing, particularly for what to wear sailing.

 3) Sailing jacket